Walking Tour

 c.
 1920s

-Looking back down Scott Street, we see how quickly people in the community have taken to cars.
-It had only been a decade since cars became commonplace and popular.
+In this photo we are looking back down Scott Street in the 1920s.
 The building on the corner at the right, the Baeker Block, was completed in 1925 to house G.G.
 Baeker's drug store.
-Druggists and doctors like Baeker and Dr. Hugh W. Johnston were pillars of the community.
+Druggists like Baeker and doctors like Dr. Hugh W. Johnston were important and well known members of the community.

 * * *

 Johnston’s ledgers, preserved at the Fort Frances Museum, illustrate the era’s medical realities.
-One of the most revealing is his 1916 Physicians Memorandum—a set of instructions left behind for his substitute as he went off to war, as well as a diary of his routine.
+Two of the most revealing are his Physicians Memorandum, a set of instructions left behind for his substitute as he went off to war, and his medical diary, where he recorded his daily routine.

-Johnston carried out house calls to four to eight patient a day.
-This was decades before Canada's system of universal healthcare was implemented, and he charged $1 to $2 per visit (around $25 to $50 today).
+Johnston made four to eight house calls a day.
+This was decades before Canada's system of universal healthcare, so he charged $1 to $2 per visit (around $25 to $50 today).

 He relied on remedies like “Pepto-Mangan,” a tonic of iron and manganese marketed to “rebuild red blood cells”, restore “healthy colour of face”, and "sustain and maintain vitality" in anemic patients.
 He also touted the medical value of Castor Oil de Luxe, leaving these instructions:

 "Put into a tumbler about two ounces of strong lemonade, using nearly half a lemon.
 Pour in the desired quantity of castor oil.
-Just as you are ready to five it stir in about one-quarter teaspoonful of baking soda.
+Stir in about one-quarter teaspoonful of baking soda.
 It will foam to the top of the glass.
 Have the patient drink it while it is effervescing.
 Even the oiliness of the dose is not detected..."1

 12. The Hot Stove Murder